 - The specific community involved has a public value of honoring the time of the teachers or group leaders this way, and has some specific guidelines or consistent practices about how that works.

-Charging is much less commonly seen as acceptable when:
+Charging is seen as less reasonable when:

 - The relationships (friendships, etc.) are as important as the content knowledge (in other words, a coven or direct initiatory setting).